Targets for Equity-Enhancing Tax Advocacy

 - Strengthen personal income taxes – and not only on wages.
 Personal income taxes are the most likely source of tax progressivity, and poor collection is the most glaring weakness of developing country tax systems.
 Plus there appear to be significant, and relatively simple, steps that many countries could take immediately to improve personal income tax collection given adequate political support, or political pressure.

-- Improve property taxation, emphasizing simplicity.
+- Improve property taxation, emphasising simplicity.
 Like personal income taxes, property taxes in developing countries are poorly collected but offer relatively straightforward pathways to reform where political support exists.
 Improving collections in this area can be critical to improving subnational service delivery, which is often particularly important to low-income groups.

 - Better VATs.
 While VATs will remain a key part of broader fiscal systems, there seems to be a strong case for seeking to avoid taxation of essential goods consumed by low-income households through careful zero rating.